Solar Panel Cost Guide in Indiana, PA (2025 Update)

 How much does it cost to install solar panels in Indiana?

-Are solar panels free in Indiana?
+Can you get solar panels for free in Indiana?

 Does Indiana have a net metering program?